Estimated reading time: 7 minutes

 During the semester, the students have a chance to compete against the other student programs in a soccer competition.
 It’s always a lot of fun for the students to play or cheer for their team.
 The winners can take home the well-deserved golden trophy!
 But for those who prefer more calmer activities, or want to regain their inner balance after a day at the university, can enjoy the breathtaking view from the cliffs of Balangan Beach during a sunset yoga session.

 Asia Exchange is aware of its social responsibility and supports different institutions.
 Asia Exchange organizes visits to different orphanages like the Seeds of Hope and YKPA (Bali Street Kids Project), where the students can bring donations and enjoy an afternoon with the kids.
 It’s great to see a smile on the children’s faces when they play, jam or sing together with the students.
-Due to these social activities, some of the Asia Exchange students have taken the opportunity to volunteer and revisit the orphanages during their free time.
+Because of these social events, some Asia Exchange students have used their free time to volunteer at orphanages and visit them again.

 This year, Asia Exchange organized a Charity Surf event with one of the best surf schools in Bali, the ProSurf School Bali in Kuta.
 The students who participated and Asia Exchange donated all the money to animal welfare.
 It was a great event where the students got to catch some waves for a good cause.
 The event raised a considerable amount for two organizations that care for stray dogs and cats here in Bali.

 Since the rainy season began last December, Bali’s beaches have been covered with a lot of pollution.
 Because of this more and more people have become more involved in Beach Clean Ups all over the island.
 Asia Exchange knows about the importance of environmental protection.
 Due to this, Asia Exchange planned a Beach Clean Up with Trash Heroes Canggu.
 The students who joined where happy to be part of the cleaning movement and to protect Bali’s beautiful beaches.